 Driving Range Mats vs. Grass

-Golf driving rangers are great ways to work on your game.
-From improving your swing to practicing driving the ball off of the tee, a driving range is a great facility to seek out.
+Golf driving ranges are great ways to work on your game.
+From improving your swing to practicing driving the ball off the tee, a driving range is a great facility to seek out.

 The big question is: which surface – mats or grass – should you use?